From this fantastic piece talking about a current firestorm of sexism in the atheist community:

 Women who adorn themselves with products from sexist companies, act like their looks are the only thing that matter and have sex with men who don’t think of women as human beings?
 They are the problem.

 Now, many women who do this do so because they feel they have no other choice.
-This is especially true for working-class women who feel that they won’t survive unless they cater to the men in their culture who can support them financially.
+This is especially true for working-class women who feel–often with good reason–that they won’t survive unless they cater to the men in their culture who can support them financially.
 Also, an awful lot of women are brainwashed from birth into believing that this is what true femininity is, and that they are qualitatively better and more respectable when they act like this.
-And, sadly, some women live in subcultures that are so sexist that they literally will not get laid unless they dress and act like this (I’d argue that getting laid in and of itself is not reason enough to sell yourself and other women out, but that’s another post.)
+Lastly, women want and need to get laid, too, and because sexism is at its worst when it comes to the cultural dance of hooking up, putting on a stereotypical Hot Chick costume for the purposes of pulling a partner is often the only way to do so.
+(I’d argue that merely getting laid isn’t reason enough to perpetuate this stuff–masturbation, folks.
+It’s a good thing!–but that’s a whole ‘nother blog.)

-But there are millions of middle- and upper-class white women who have the choice not to do this, but do it anyway, because they like the (illusory) perks that come with it.
+There are however millions of middle- and upper-class white women who have the choice not to do stereotypical femininity, but do it anyway, because they like the (illusory) perks that come with it.
 Some women have bought into the princess myth, and believe that being some dude’s pampered trophy wife is a life lived well.
-Some women play with these things because they know their subculture gives them the choice not to, and they (mistakenly) believe that it’s impossible for their exercise of this choice to negatively affect other women.
+Other women play with these things because they know their subculture gives them the choice not to, and they (mistakenly) believe that it’s impossible for their exercise of this choice to negatively affect other women.
+This group is the one I tend to find the most irritating when trying to talk about these issues.

 I’ve lost count of the educated, professional 20- and 30-something white women I’ve run across who are completely unaware that other women don’t have a choice not to dress and act this way, and thus merrily play Marie Antoinette.
 They’ve never lived outside a city or a college town, or a blue state and have therefore never seen the serious damage done to other women by the gender-performance standards they’re reinforcing.
 They are surrounded by other women who have the same privileges they do, and thus believe that there’s no such thing as a woman who could suffer from sexism now.